 The principal organizer must be affiliated with a university or research institution and must hold a PhD.
 There are no restrictions as to citizenship of participants or location of the project.

-- Completed applications must be submitted through the ACLS Online Fellowship Application system no later than 9 pm Eastern Daylight Time, October 1, 2014
+- Completed applications must be submitted through the ACLS Online Fellowship Application system no later than 9 pm Eastern Standard Time, November 4, 2015

 - Applications must be completed and submitted online by the principal organizer.